rsn870/Bachelor-s-Thesis/README.md

-# Bachelor-s-Thesis
+# Bachelor's Thesis
-Adding my bachelor's thesis
+Hosting a pdf version of my bachelor's thesis which involved generating lip to speech in the latent speech of a pretrained StyleGAN